RustyDev/playwright-lazy-screenshots/README.md

 # Playwright Bulk Screenshots w/ Lazy Loading

-This Node.js application captures screenshots of a list of URLs and saves them to a specified directory.
-It can take full-page screenshots or screenshots of a single viewport, and uses the `playwright` to automate the process.
+A bulk screenshot tool that automates the capture of one or multiple URLs and saves them to a specified directory.
+It can take full-page screenshots or screenshots of a single viewport, accounts for lazy loaded images and content.

 ## Installation